 The Cooperative is amortizing the prepayment of the stranded costs from Soyland Power Cooperative, Inc. (Soyland), now PPI, over the life of the all requirements power contract with PPI, on a straight-line basis.
-Amortization expense of \$501,600 is reflected in the "Cost of Power" line item in the Consolidated Statements of Operations for the years ended December 31, 2015 and 2014.
+Amortization expense of \$209,662 and \$501,600 is reflected in the "Cost of Power" line item in the consolidated statements of operations for the years ended December 31, 2016 and 2015, respectively.